TekniskSupport/home-assistant-skolmaten/info.md

 # Skolmaten integration

 ## Installation/Configuration:
-Insall the integration and reboot HA to load it.
+Install the integration and reboot HA to load it.

 Add the following to resources in your sensors.yaml (or under sensor: in your configuration.conf):